Proposal for an optical interferometric measurement of the gravitational red-shift with satellite systems: Phase-shift estimation in the PPN approximation

 \section{Phase-shift estimation in the PPN approximation}

-{\it Notation.---}We present the detailed analysis of the phases to be measured by exploiting the Parametrized Post Newtonian (PPN) formalism~\cite{will:93,wp:book,mtw} using the notation of~\cite{bggst:15}.
+We present the detailed analysis of the phases to be measured by exploiting the Parametrized Post Newtonian (PPN) formalism~\cite{will:93,wp:book,mtw} using the notation of~\cite{bggst:15}.
 The order of expansion is labelled by the parameter $\epsilon$, which is taken equal to 1 at the end of calculation.
-Our precision target is achieving a bound of $|\alpha|\lesssim 10^{-5}$ for light.
 The PPN formalism applied to near-Earth experiments implies $\epsilon \approx 10^{-5}$, since Earth's gravitational potential is defined to be of the order $\epsilon^2$ and $U_{\oplus}= G M_\oplus/(c^2 R_\oplus) \approx 10^{-10}$~\cite{will:93} (the subscript $\oplus$ refers to Earth).
-It is worth noticing that the absolute value of the GS and SC velocities $v_i/c$ are also bounded by $10^{-5}$, thus resulting of the first order in $\epsilon$.
-Moreover, another scale-paramenter is important in our problem, and it is given by the ratio $\mu := \tau_l/T$ between the delay-line imbalance and the zeroth-order time-of-flight.
-For an imbalance of $l=100$~m, as used in the following, we have $\mu \sim 10^{-4}$.
+It is worth noticing that the absolute value of the GS and SC velocities $v_i/c$ are also bounded by $10^{-5}$, thus being of the first order in $\epsilon$.
+Moreover, another scale-parameter is important in our problem, and it is given by the ratio $\mu := \tau_l/T$ between the delay-line imbalance and the zeroth-order time-of-flight.
+For an imbalance of {$l=1.2$~km}, as used in the following, we have {$\mu \approx 10^{-3}$}.

 At this level of precision, we can ignore the effects of the gravitational field of other bodies in the Solar System, approximate the spacetime around the Earth as static, and consider only the leading (i.e. second order in $\epsilon$) post-Newtonian effects.
 Thus, the non-vanishing components of the metric in the PPN approximation are~\cite{will:93,wp:book,mtw,inertia}